4tronix/TestStuff/README.md

-# MakeCode Package for 4tronix BitRoller Robot
+# MakeCode Package for robot

-This library provides a Microsoft Makecode package for 4tronix BitRoller, see https://4tronix.co.uk/bitroller/
+This library provides a Microsoft Makecode package for robot, see https://4tronix.co.uk/bitroller/

 ## Driving the robot